You’re ready for your first marathon, but did you forget a hidden running hazard?

 More About Nipple Chafing and Nipple Tape For Running

 Gently clean your chafed skin with lukewarm water and dry it thoroughly.
 Avoid washing the affected area with chemicals that might aggravate or worsen your irritated area.
 Cover the chafed area with breathable gauze.
 If infection occurred, apply antibiotic ointment.
 Seek a doctor if there’s no improvement (usually heal within a week) from your self-care measures.

 Why do nipples bleed when running?

 Nipple bleeding occurred as a result of chafing, which is the irritation of the skin due to repetitive friction which may arise from contact between skin and clothing or skin and skin, especially during a prolonged period of exercise.
 When the nipples become irritated and tend for too long, then open wounds could develop with bleeding.

 Why is my nipple chafing?

-Jogger's nipple commonly occured in people who run long distances, particularly in cool weather when nipples are more likely to be erect.
+Jogger’s nipple commonly occurs in people who run long distances, particularly in cool weather when nipples are more likely to be erect.
 Nipple chafing is most commonly seen in male long distance runners as female runners suffer less common nipple chafing due to protection from soft padding in sports brassieres.